How Repetitive Compulsion Can Affect Your Relationship

 - Tapping on something or another repetitive motion

-How Obsessive-Compulsive Disorder Affects Your Relationship
+How Obsessive-Compulsive Disorder Can Affect Your Relationship

 Different types of psychotherapy can treat an obsessive-compulsive disorder, such as cognitive-behavioral therapy, mindfulness, psychodynamic therapy, and dialectical behavior therapy.
 The type of therapy you choose should be a joint decision between you and your therapist or counselor.
-Often, you may think you know what is best for you, but you are not an expert.
-It is best to leave that decision to the professional to help you decide.

 Cognitive Behavioral Therapy